Pimples - we’ve all had them and we all hate them. And if you’ve ever…

-Read MoreWho doesn’t dream of having beautiful, radiant, healthy skin?
-According to Ayurveda, maintaining the beauty of your skin involves balancing the three doshas – vata, pitta, and kapha.
+Read MoreWho doesn’t dream of having beautiful, radiant, healthy skin glow?
+According to Ayurveda, maintaining the beauty of your skin involves balancing the three doshas – Vata, pitta, and Kapha.
 Proper functioning of

-Ayurveda incorporates elements of skin care into the daily routine (dinacharya), taking care to tweak the routine according to the season.
-Ayurvedic literature offers a treasure trove of herbs and other natural ingredients that can benefit your skin.
-Let’s take a look at a few home remedies that can offer you radiant, beautiful skin.
+Ayurveda incorporates skincare elements into the daily routine (dinacharya), taking care to tweak the routine according to the season.
+Ayurvedic literature offers a treasure trove of herbs and other natural ingredients that can benefit your skin glow.
+Let’s take a look at a few home remedies that can offer you radiant, beautiful skin glow.

 In Ayurveda, mulethi or licorice is characterized as a ‘varnya’ herb.
 That is, it improves your complexion and the texture of your skin.
 Research indicates that it:

-A common spice found in almost every kitchen, turmeric can do wonders for your skin.
+A common spice found in almost every kitchen, turmeric can do wonders for your skin glow.
 According to Ayurveda, it can balance all three doshas – vata, pitta, and kapha.

 Pomegranates are famed for their many health benefits.
 They’re great for your heart and can lower cholesterol levels and blood pressure.
-According to Ayurveda, sweet pomegranate helps balance all three doshas – vata, pitta, and kapha.
+Ayurveda says sweet pomegranate helps balance all three doshas – vata, pitta, and kapha.
 However, sour pomegranate balances vata and kapha, but aggravates pitta.
-They are thought to improve digestion, treat certain kinds of fever as well as improve your complexion.
-Let’s take a look at what these juicy fruits can do for your skin.
+They are thought to improve digestion, treat certain kinds of fever, and improve your complexion.
+Let’s take a look at what these juicy fruits can do for your skin glow.
 Pomegranates:

-Shatavari is considered a female tonic in Ayurveda and it’s used to treat a range of conditions from dysentery to conjunctivitis.[12]Hasan, Noorul, Nesar Ahmad, Shaikh Zohrameena, Mohd Khalid, and Juber Akhtar.
+Shatavari is considered a female tonic in Ayurveda, and it’s used to treat a range of conditions from dysentery to conjunctivitis.[12]Hasan, Noorul, Nesar Ahmad, Shaikh Zohrameena, Mohd Khalid, and Juber Akhtar.
 “Asparagus racemosus: For medicinal uses & pharmacological actions.”
-International Journal of Advanced … Continue reading So, how does it help your skin?
+International Journal of Advanced … Continue reading So, how does it help your skin glow?
 It

-Delicious, easy to eat bananas can also be good for your skin.
+Delicious, easy to eat bananas can also be good for your skin glow.
 They

 Frankincense has been valued in traditional medicinal systems for its expectorant, anti-inflammatory, and antiseptic properties.[18]Al-Yasiry, Ali Ridha Mustafa, and Bożena Kiczorowska.
 “Frankincense-therapeutic properties.”
-Advances in Hygiene & Experimental Medicine/Postepy Higieny i Medycyny Doswiadczalnej 70 … Continue reading It offers great benefits for your skin too.
-Frankincense essential oil which is obtained from the resin the frankincense tree can
+Advances in Hygiene & Experimental Medicine/Postepy Higieny i Medycyny Doswiadczalnej 70 … Continue reading It offers great benefits for your skin glow too.
+Frankincense essential oil, which is obtained from the resin of the frankincense tree, can

 According to Ayurveda carrots are easy to digest(laghu) with sweet (madhura) and bitter (tikta) rasa or taste.
-As children we’ve all been told that carrots are good for your eyes.
+As children, we’ve all been told that carrots are good for your eyes.
 But did you know that they’re good for your skin too?
-Here’s what carrots can do for your skin.
+Here’s what carrots can do for your skin glow.
 They:

 Gram flour or besan is prepared by grinding chickpeas into a fine powder.
 According to Ayurveda, it balances pitta and kapha dosha while increasing vata dosha.
 It

-Yogurt contains lactic acid which is an alpha hydroxy acid that’s widely used in skin care.
+Yogurt contains lactic acid, an alpha-hydroxy acid widely used in skincare.
 It

 Papayas can be diced into a salad or added to smoothies or soups for a great shot of flavor.
 According to ayurveda, they balance pitta and vata while increasing kapha dosha.
 This fruit:

 Acai berries are native to South America and have quite a reputation as a ‘superfood’.
-These berries can also work wonders for your skin.
+These berries can also work wonders for your skin glow.
 They

 References